General Information about the specialization Decision Sciences

 Specialization Decision Sciences: Game Theory, Psychology, and Data Analysis

 Strategic thinking, understanding psychological mechanisms of decision-making, and evidence-based analysis are of utter importance in the world of business and government.
 Too many bad decisions are made because of a lack of understanding of basic incentives and decision-making, and proper data analysis.
 The SBWL “Decision Sciences” trains students’ strategic thinking, psychological knowledge, and analytical capabilities in applied problem-solving.
 In a problem-based teaching approach, it shows students how to generate data to substantiate evidence-based managerial decision-making, properly analyze it and draw conclusions.
 It further trains them to understand the psychological basis of decision-making, to analyze the incentives of decision-makers and the market forces they are subjected to, and to predict their behavior.

 The obtained competencies will prepare students directly for the job market.
 The main target audience are students who want to work and excel in positions with analytical and strategic roles.
 This includes consultants in all flavors like corporate finance (e.g. due diligence work), human resources (e.g. incentive systems), strategy consultancy (e.g. analysis of strategic market positioning), or supply chain management (process optimization and negotiation handling).
 It also includes corresponding roles within companies, like special assistant to management, key project managers, HR managers, data analytics specialists, risk management, forensic analysts, mergers and acquisitions, or supply chain management.

 The SBWL “Decision Sciences” builds on the foundations provided in the STEOP/CBK (Grundlagen der BW/VW, Angewandte Mikorökonomik, Mathematik & Statistik) and the common BW courses (e.g. Personal, Führung, Organisation).
-The SBWL can provide important foundations for the study of other SBWLs (e.g. Entrepreneurship und Innovation, Unternehmensführung und Controlling, Personalmanagement, Verhaltenswissenschaftlich orientiertes Management, Data Science etc).
+The SBWL can provide important foundations for the study of other specialazations (e.g. Entrepreneurship und Innovation, Unternehmensführung und Controlling, Personalmanagement, Verhaltenswissenschaftlich orientiertes Management, Data Science etc).

 Structure and Courses

-The SBWL Decision Sciences is taught entirely in English.
+The specialization Decision Sciences is taught entirely in English.
 It is comprised of a set of six courses.
 All courses will be offered in each semester.

-The courses Empirical Data Analysis, Business Psychology I, and Game Theory I (full names and contents below) will usually be offered in the first half of a semester.
-These courses are compulsory courses.
+The courses Game Theory I, Business Psychology I, and Empirical Data Analysis (full names and contents below) will usually be offered in the first half of a semester.
+These courses are compulsory.